lalitt76/CICD-Projects/README.md

      --key-schema AttributeName=LockID,KeyType=HASH \
      --provisioned-throughput ReadCapacityUnits=5,WriteCapacityUnits=5
 8. Make a connection to the load balancer after completion of ansible playbook
-9. Once you filled all the required forms and then wait to confluence to initialize
+9. Once you filled all the required forms and then wait to confluence to initialize.
+Use confluencedb as database name when setting up your database
 10. Copy confluence.cfg.xml from primary to secondary server (make sure user and group of confluence.cf.xml must be confluence on secondary)